awsdocs/aws-single-sign-on-user-guide/doc_source/security-iam-awsmanpol.md

 You can attach the `AWSSSODirectoryReadOnly` policy to your IAM identities\.

 This policy grants read\-only permissions that allow users to view users and groups in AWS SSO\.
-Principals with this policy attached cannot view AWS SSO assignments, permission sets, applications or settings\.
-Principals with this policy attached cannot make any updates in AWS SSO\.
-For example, principals with these permissions can view AWS SSO users, but cannot change any of the user attributes or assign MFA devices\.
+Principals with this policy attached cannot view AWS SSO assignments, permission sets, applications, or settings\.
+Principals with this policy attached can't make any updates in AWS SSO\.
+For example, principals with these permissions can view AWS SSO users, but they can't change any user attributes or assign MFA devices\.
 The content of this policy statement is shown in the following snippet\.

 ```
 {